OWASP/wrongsecrets/README.md

 - vault [Install from here](https://www.vaultproject.io/downloads),
 - grep, Cat, and Sed

-Run `./k8s-vault-minkube-start.sh`, when the script is done, then the challenge will wait for you at http://localhost:8080
+Run `./k8s-vault-minkube-start.sh`, when the script is done, then the challenge will wait for you at <http://localhost:8080>

 ## Cloud based exercise

-Have a look at the [aws folder](aws/README.md).
+Have a look at the [aws folder](aws/README.md), Note that we are [not done yet](https://github.com/commjoen/wrongsecrets/issues/15).

 ## Special thanks & Contributors

 With thanks to [@madhuakula](https://github.com/madhuakula) for motivating me to setup the project, and thanks to [@bendehaan](https://github.com/bendehaan) & [@nbaars](https://github.com/nbaars) for contributing to the project.

+## Help Wanted

+Ofcourse we can always use your help to getmore flavors of "wrongly" configured secrets in to spread awareness!
+We would love to get some help with a Google Cloud or Azure integration for instance.
+Do you miss something else than a cloud-provider as an example?
+File an issue or create a PR!